gkindel/csv-js/README.md

 CSV.DETECT\_TYPES

 > Automatically type-cast numeric an boolean values such as "false", "null", and "0.1", but not "abcd", "Null", or ".1".
 Customizable by overriding CSV.resolve_type(str) which returns value.
 Default: `true`

+CSV.IGNORE\_QUOTE\_WHITESPACE

+> Detects and ignores whitespace before a quoted string which, per spec, should be treated as the start of an unescaped value.
+Default: `true`

 CSV.DEBUG